 #6 Jean-Michel Basquiat in fashion

 Renowned for painting in expensive Armani suits, Basquiat always had a love for fashion, even walking in runway shows for Comme de Garcon and Issey Miyake in the 80’s.
 As Basquiat’s fame continued to rise he also started to gain media attention, becoming known for not only his art but also his style.
-Since his passing, Basquiat’s art has been used in various designers collections, including WACKO MARIA, Coach, Dr. Martens and more.
+Since his passing, Basquiat’s art has been used in various designer collections, including WACKO MARIA, Coach, Dr. Martens and more.

 BACK TO COGGLES LIFE